evanmarkou/Spring-REST-API/README.md

 # Spring-REST-API
-A project, designed and implemented from the needs of Middlesex University UK, operating as cloud provider/centralized database in GSD cooperation.
+A project, designed and implemented for the needs of Middlesex University UK, operating as cloud provider/centralized database in GSD cooperation.

 ## Installation